 Selenium helps you send “commands” to the browser and interact with on-page elements by locating their selectors (XPath, CSS selectors, etc.).

-Selenium relies on a client-server architecture.
+Selenium relies on a client–server architecture.
 When you write scripts, they communicate with the WebDriver server, which then sends commands to the browser driver.
-After that, those drivers translate the commands into actions.
+The drivers translate those commands into actions.

 Here's a brief example of an automation test case in Selenium: